steffenheyne/EDeNseq/README.md

 - [**`test_data/test.reads.fna.gz`**](https://github.com/steffenheyne/EDeNseq/blob/master/test_data/test.reads.fna.gz) contains 231.578 sequences (100nt) sampled from 29 bacterial chromosomes
 - [**`test_data/test.genomes.fa.gz`**](https://github.com/steffenheyne/EDeNseq/blob/master/test_data/test.genomes.fa.gz) contains 29 bacterial chromosomes
 - [**`test_data/test.small.bed`**](https://github.com/steffenheyne/EDeNseq/blob/master/test_data/test.small.bed)
-indicates regions from the genomes that get indexed and against the reads are classified.
-In the given example, column 4 contains the taxonomic id (NCBI) on the organism level.
-Although there are 63 different sequences given, they map to only 29 organisms.
+indicates regions from the genomes that will be indexed and against that reads are classified.
+In the given example BED file, column 4 contains the taxonomic id (NCBI) at the organism level.
+Although there are 63 different entries/sequences given, they map to only 29 organisms.
 Hence, reads are classified between these 29 organisms.
-The output file **`test.reads.fna.gz.classified.tab.gz`** gives a mapping table before actual results.
+The output file **`test.reads.fna.gz.classified.tab.gz`** gives a mapping table in the header.

 - The command above produces the index file **`test.small.bed.bhi`** and a results file **`test.reads.fna.gz.classified.tab.gz`**.
 An example output is shown in [**`test_data/test.reads.fna.gz.classified.tab.txt`**](https://github.com/steffenheyne/EDeNseq/blob/master/test_data/test.reads.fna.gz.classified.tab.txt)
 When re-running the same command the existing index file (*.bhi) is used and not created again.
-All lines in the results file startinmg with "#" are header lines.
+All lines in the results file starting with "#" are header lines.
+The tags "#HIST_IDX" give the mapping between the internal ID and the feature ID provided in the BED file.

 - [**`test_data/test.log`**](https://github.com/steffenheyne/EDeNseq/blob/master/test_data/test.log) shows the terminal output of the above example